-The company disseminates information on general meetings through notices in its annual reports or circulars.
-These notices are also released via SGXNET, published in local newspapers and posted on the company website ahead of the meetings to give ample time for shareholders to review the documents.
-In line with the company's commitment towards environmental responsibility, the company's annual reports and circulars are sent to shareholders in the form of a CD-ROM.
-The annual reports and circulars may also be viewed on the company website.
+The company disseminates information on general meetings through notices in our annual reports or circulars.
+These notices are also released via SGXNet, published in local newspapers and posted on the company website ahead of the meetings to give ample time for shareholders to review the documents.
+In line with the company's commitment towards environmental responsibility, the company stopped distributing our annual report and circular via CD-ROM since 2018.
+The company's annual reports and circulars are available on our website.
+Shareholders are encouraged to read the annual report on the company website.
+A booklet containing the Request Form, Notice of AGM and Proxy Form will be sent to shareholders, informing them that the annual report is available online and directing them to where they may view it.
 However, we are mindful that some shareholders may prefer to receive a printed copy and this will be provided upon request.